 The Meetup —

 That day, I only had about 13.8 miles left to go.

-I hiked to the Tiorati picnic area to charge my phone, which was now dead alongside my backup battery, and had a quick breakfast.
+I hiked to the Tiorati picnic area to charge my phone, which was now dead— as was my backup battery—and had a quick breakfast.
 It was a difficult day.
 I was still groggy from my nighttime adventure and my legs were worn out.
 Those 13.8 miles took a lot longer than they should have.